-Welcome to Part 4 of our Web Site Traffic Blueprint article series, where we show you how to create an automated web traffic generating machine using the WordPress CMS.
+Welcome to Part Four of our Web Site Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

-So far, here is what we have covered in this article series:
+So far, here is what we have covered in this series:

-In Part One of this series, we explain why using an expertly configured WordPress website is the key to generating automated web traffic …
+In Part One, we describe the traffic automation process, and explain why using an expertly configured WordPress website is the key to automating traffic to your website …

-(With an expertly configured WordPress website, all you have to do is post web content on a consistent basis to attract new traffic!)
+(With an expertly configured WordPress website, all you have to do to begin bringing web traffic is publish web content on a consistent basis!)

-In Part 2, we discussed critical setup decisions.
-We explained the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your website was built using WordPress.
+In Part Two, we look at critical setup decisions.
+We help you understand the best way to start if you don’t have a website yet, how to set things up if you already have a website, and what to do if your existing website has been built using WordPress.

-(In Part two we show you where to set up a WordPress web site on your domain)
+(In Part two we show you how to set up a WordPress site on your domain)

-In Part 3, we look at important configuration decisions.
+In Part Three, we focused on important configuration decisions.

-In this step, we configure hosting settings, internal settings, and external settings that affect your website’s traffic-getting ability …
+In this step, we configure all the settings that can affect your site’s ability to generate traffic automatically …

-(In Part Three you learn how to configure all the settings (hosting, WordPress and external) that can affect your site’s traffic-getting ability)
+(In Part 3 you will configure hosting settings, WordPress settings, and external settings that affect your site’s traffic-getting ability)

-In Part 4, we will discuss ways to automate the traffic system using various plugins.
+In Part 4, we discuss ways to automate traffic to your website using plugins.

-- Why You Should Automate The Traffic Generation Process
+- Why You Should Consider Automating Your Traffic-Getting Process

-- WordPress Traffic Automation Blueprint – Traffic Generation Plugins
+- WordPress Traffic Automation System – Traffic Generation Plugins

 - Kickstart Your WordPress Traffic System

-- WordPress Traffic Blueprint: Content Distribution Phase – Summary
+- WordPress Traffic System: Automated Content Sharing Phase – Summary

-Why You Should Automate The Traffic Generation Process
+Why You Should Consider Automating Your Traffic-Getting Process

-Many businesses lack the time, resources and budget to engage in the kind of content marketing that many online marketing experts advise doing.
-If you are spending half your day checking LinkedIn, Twitter, or Facebook in addition to planning and writing articles for your blog or website, how will you get anything in your business done?
+Most small business owners simply lack the time, resources and budget to employ the services of a full-time marketing department and engage in the kind of content marketing that many online marketing experts recommend.
+If you spent half a day posting updates on Facebook, Twitter, and LinkedIn in addition to researching and writing articles for your blog or website, how would anything in your business ever get done?

-(Small businesses spend most of their working hours just keeping their businesses up and running.
-Image source: NFIB)
+(Small business owners spend most of their time simply keeping their businesses up and running.
+Infographic source: NFIB)

-Small business owners spend most of their time keeping their businesses up and running.
-In addition to running a business, there’s sales and marketing.
-After all, businesses need to remain competitive and make sales in order to survive.
+Many businesses spend most of their time just keeping their businesses up and running.
+On top of this, there’s also sales and marketing.
+After all, businesses need to remain competitive and grow in order to survive.

-A study of small businesses conducted in 2012 by email and social media marketing company Vertical Response found that:
+A study of small businesses conducted by email and social media marketing company Vertical Response found that:

-- Almost half of all small businesses surveyed spent at least 6 hours per week on social media (the other half of businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same research was conducted today, the figures would most likely be significantly higher.
+- Almost half of all small businesses surveyed spent at least six hours each week on social media (the other half of businesses surveyed that used social media spent even more time – between 6 and 21+ hours per week).
+This usage of social media was a 66% increase from the previous year, so if the same survey was done today, the numbers would probably be higher.

-- More than half of all small businesses surveyed spent 1-3 hours or more creating a blog post.
+- More than half of all businesses surveyed spent 1-3 hours or more to create a blog post.

 - Finding and posting content for social media was their most time-consuming online activity.

-(Small businesses spend more time every year marketing and promoting themselves online.
-Source: VerticalResponse.com)
+(Businesses spend more time each year marketing and promoting themselves online.
+Image source: VerticalResponse.com)

-(Businesses with limited resources, marketing budgets, and time and many different areas to focus on require careful planning of their marketing strategy.)
+(Businesses with limited time, resources, and budget and many areas to focus on require careful planning of their marketing strategy.)

-One other thing to keep in mind is that, in addition to spending time social websites, you are investing all of your efforts into virtual real estate that you have no control over.
+Another important thing to consider is that, in addition to spending time promoting and marketing your business on a number of social media websites, you are investing all of your efforts into virtual real estate that you don’t control.
 You don’t own Twitter, Facebook, or YouTube.
-These companies often will make decisions that impact your business without consulting you.
-Why invest so much time and effort building a business on rented real estate?
-With WordPress (self-hosted), you can have complete control of your own real estate and distribute your content automatically to other sites.
+These companies often will make decisions that can dramatically affect your business without requiring your input.
+Why invest so much time and effort building content on someone else’s real estate?
+With WordPress (self-hosted), you can have complete control of your own real estate and post your content automatically to other websites.

-Automating business processes to leverage time is nothing new.
-Businesses of all sizes have been doing it since the dawn of the Industrial Age.
-In the Information Age, however, the exponential growth channels for marketing and promoting a business online creates a number of dilemmas for business owners, especially for those with limited marketing budgets, resources, and time.
+Automating business systems and processes to save time and increase productivity is nothing new.
+Businesses of all sizes have been doing it ever since the dawn of the Industrial Age.
+In the Information Age, however, the exponential growth online marketing channels creates a number of dilemmas for small business owners, especially for those with limited marketing budget, resources, and time.
 For example:

-- Which channels do you invest more of your efforts, budget, and your time on?
+- Which of these marketing channels should you invest more of your time, budget, and your efforts on?

-- Do you create new content for every channel you plan to market and promote your business on?
+- Do you create new content for every channel you plan to promote and market your business on?

 The Benefits Of Automating The Traffic-Getting Process With WordPress

-What I’d like to share with you now, is a free, simple, and effective formula for automating the traffic-getting process with WordPress.
+What we’d like to share with you now, is a free, simple, and effective method that lets you automate the traffic generation with WordPress.

-With this strategy, you will be able to:
+With this method, you will be able to:

 - Save time creating web content and social media,

-- Save money on content creation and unnecessary web marketing costs,
+- Save money on content creation and unnecessary online marketing costs,

-- Determine which marketing channels you should focus more budget, time, and your efforts on,
+- Determine which marketing channels you should focus more time, efforts, and your budget on,

-- Invest most of your efforts building your own asset and still benefit from other people’s marketing channels.
+- Invest most of your time building your own asset instead of someone else’s and still benefit from other people’s marketing channels.

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat methods, websites, solutions, and anything designed to flaunt or violate the terms of service and policies of companies like Google, Twitter, Facebook, etc..
+In fact, we recommend staying away from all black hat methods, sites, solutions, and anything designed to flaunt or violate the policies and terms of service of sites like Google, Facebook, Pinterest, etc..

-What we are focusing in this article series is to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from websites frequented by your target audience.
+What we are focusing in this article is to show you how to be smart with your resources and automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts advise doing.
-What you want to do, then, is work smart within your limited resources.
+As we’ve just seen in the previous section, most businesses lack the time, resources and financial means to engage in the kind of content marketing that most experts advise.
+What you want to do, then, is be strategic with your limited resources, budget, and time.

-(Posting content to different channels is very time-consuming!)
+(Posting content to individual channels is very time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)